ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 **app.UseEndpoints():** Configures endpoints for different routes like /api/game/start for starting a game or /api/game/player/connect for player connections.

 In a multiplayer backend, app.Run effectively starts the game server, enabling it to handle player requests, game events, matchmaking, or real-time communication over WebSockets.

+## 9).
+AddScoped, AddTransient and AddSingleton

+**Advanced Use of DI: Scoped, Transient, and Singleton Lifetimes**

+- **Singleton services**, such as cache or configuration services, can store game state across sessions.
+- **Scoped services** are useful for maintaining game-related state during a single request, such as player session data.
+- **Transient services** are ideal for lightweight operations that don’t require state preservation between requests.

 ## 11.1).
 Entity Framework Core